News

 Anderson Hallas has been a proud partner to the Gunnison Library District since 2017.
 Our team began by working closely with the community create a shared community vision for the facility.
 The new Library will feature flexible gathering spaces both inside outside, allowing for multiple uses and sizes of groups.
 Solar and Geothermal technologies contribute to sustainability and stewardship goals of the design, which responds to this uniquely situated setting and strives to provide the library patrons and staff with an immersive experience.
 Construction is scheduled to be completed in 2022.

-Laine McLaughlin, AIA, promoted to Project Manager
+Laine McLaughlin promoted to Project Manager

 Anderson Hallas is pleased to announce the promotion of Laine McLaughlin, AIA, to Project Manager.
 Laine joined the firm in 2017 and has been an integral team member in many of the firm’s high profile National Park Service work including Sperry Chalet.
 She is passionate about historic preservation and recently completed the rehabilitation design for the Big Spring Lodge and Cabins in Ozark National Scenic Riverway.
 Her attention to detail while balancing complex projects makes her an ideal Project Manager!